upendra9798/Twitter_Clone/Readme.md

     npm install tailwindcss @tailwindcss/vite
   in frontend, make change in vite config, import in App.css

+2. npm i -D daisyui@latest , npm i react-router - in frontend
+   npm install react-icons

-2. npm i @tanstack/react-query -> in frontend for using query
+3. npm i @tanstack/react-query -> in frontend for using query
-3. npm install react-hot-toast -> in frontend for a toaster Note:- React Query (now renamed TanStack Query) is a powerful data-fetching and state management library for React applications.
+4. npm install react-hot-toast -> in frontend for a toaster Note:- React Query (now renamed TanStack Query) is a powerful data-fetching and state management library for React applications.
 React Query helps you fetch, cache, update, and sync data from APIs effortlessly — especially when dealing with asynchronous operations like fetch, axios, etc.